-IDC Homes Inc (Formerly LBD Land Corporation), a wholly-owned subsidiary of the Company, was incorporated last 19 August 2019 in order to streamline the Company's operations in Luzon.
-The development of Verona Green Residences has been assigned to IDC Homes.
+LBD Land Corporation (Formerly LBD Luzon Corporation), a wholly-owned subsidiary of the Company, was incorporated last 19 August 2019 in order to streamline the Company's operations in Luzon.

 Prima Management Corporation

 Prima Management Corporation, a wholly-owned subsidiary of the Company, was incorporated last 23 February 2022.
 Its primary purpose is to operate, hold, or provide partial or full-service management and maintenance of real estate businesses.